Rangi42/polishedcrystal/README.md

 * Add: Unlock frame type 9.
 * Add: Choose a typeface/font.
 * Add: XY Bicycle music for Cycling Road.
+* Add: Prof.Oak gives you the Oval Charm for seeing all 253 Pokémon, and the Shiny Charm for catching all 253.
 * Add: Show PC box quantity.
 * Add: Pokémon stats show caught Poké Ball.
 * Add: Nest, Net, and Luxury Balls.